「」 Lingenic

 Invisible: The structure doesn't pollute the data.
 You see content, not syntax.

-Hierarchical: Unlimited nesting via SO/SI, plus four structure levels and framing.
+Hierarchical: Unlimited nesting via SSA/ESA, plus four structure levels and framing.
 Covers all data structures.

 The Irony